 Access to Sections 5 – 32 is via stairs up from the Foyer Level.
 There are a minimum of seven (7) stairs up to Row A and a maximum of 46 stairs up to Row P.

 Access to Sections 1 – 4 is via stairs down from the Foyer Level.
-There are a minimum of three (3) stairs down to Row GG and a maximum of 15 stairs down to Row AA.
+There are a maximum of three (3) stairs down to Row GG and a maximum of 15 stairs down to Row AA.

 There are no stairs to the designated wheelchair areas which can be accessed directly from the Foyer (Ground) Level.
 There are three (3) stairs down to the mobility restricted seating in Row GG.